Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 [^1]: There is some low quality evidence suggesting postiive effect on ICU stay and duration of ventilator weaning in spontaneously breathing patients
 [^2]: Normal mean inspiratory flow rate at rest is around 15 L/min with a peak of around 30-35 L/min
+[^3]: Has a specificity of 44% predicting extubation failure.
+Should be considered a red flag, yet some patients can still be extubated despite a high RSBI (e.g. in patients with interstitial lung disease who have chronic tachypnoea)